router-protocol/router-chain-docs/docs/tooling/relayers/relayer-guide.md

   "pollingTimer": 60, //Listener service polling time in secs; default:60 "reset": "false", //Database reset on start of relayer service; default:false "routerRelayerAddress": "RELAYER_ADDRESS", //Relayer router chain address; default:""
-  "routerchainEnv": "devnet" //Router chain connection environment; default:local }
+  "routerchainEnv": "devnet" //Router Chain connection environment; default:local }
 ```
 * environment: This is the relayer running environment; specifies the verbosity for the relayer; accepted values - `development` or `production`.
 * watcherTimer: Watcher is a service for monitoring Transaction Queue DB. watcherTimer determines the polling interval for service in seconds.
-* pollingTimer: Polling Timer is for listening interval for transaction from Router chain
+* pollingTimer: Polling Timer is for listening interval for transaction from Router Chain
 * reset: Reset is for resetting Transaction Queue DB, if `true` it will reset, if `false` in will not reset.
 * routerchainEnv:  routerchainEnv is router chain instance to connect with, it connects with network's gRPC and chainID; accepted values - `testnet` or `devnet` or `local-docker`